cocaine/cocaine-framework-python/docs/tools.rst

     You can control process of creating and uploading application by specifying `--debug=tools` option.
 This is helpful when some errors occurred.

-    Warning: creating virtual environment may take a long time and can cause timeout.
+    .. warning:: Creating virtual environment may take a long time and can cause timeout.
 You can increase timeout by specifying `--timeout` option.

+    .. warning:: This is experimental feature.

     :path: path to the application root.
     :name: application name.
 If it is not specified, application will be named as its directory name.